Academic year 2023/24

 The cross-border movement data describes patterns of movement for pupils who live in one local authority area while receiving state-funded education in another.
 Pupils educated in independent schools are not included in this data.
 Local authorities use the information for financial planning.

-As of January 2023, nationally, secondary school pupils (8.8%) and special school pupils (8.9%) are most likely to be educated outside the local authority where they live.
-Only 3.8% of primary school pupils travel outside the local authority of their home to school.
+As of January 2024, nationally, secondary school pupils (8.7%) and special school pupils (8.9%) are most likely to be educated outside the local authority where they live.
+Only 3.9% of primary school pupils travel outside the local authority of their home to school.
+These figures exclude pupils who board.

 Local authorities vary greatly in the proportion of pupils educated outside of the area.
 The pattern is partially explicable by local authority size and geography.
 For example, City of London has a small number of resident pupils and two thirds of primary school pupils and all secondary and special school pupils are educated in other local authorities.
-Across London as a whole, 20.2% of secondary, 15.9% of special school and 8.1% of primary school pupils are educated outside their resident local authority – a higher proportion than any other region.
-Conversely, in Cumbria only 0.2% of primary, 0.1% of secondary school pupils and 0.8% of special school pupils are educated in authorities where they are not resident.
+Across London as a whole, 19.9% of secondary, 15.7% of special school and 8.3% of primary school pupils are educated outside their resident local authority – a higher proportion than any other region.
+Conversely, on the Isle of Wight only a handful of primary, secondary or special school pupils are educated in authorities where they are not resident.

 Help and support